stevencombs/retrocombs.github.io/_posts/2019/2019-06-02-set-up-ender3.md

 Found [this Reddit](https://www.reddit.com/r/3Dprinting/comments/92qx9w/i_cant_get_the_filament_into_the_extruder_ender_3/) comment that helped.
 Thanks [mickeybob00](https://www.reddit.com/user/mickeybob00/)!
 Now I am able to push the filament through the tube and toward the print head, but alas, no material is coming through the print head!
 Oh, woe is me.

-After a bit more pushing and fiddling with the filament, I finally have extruded filament!
-I just had to jiggle the feeder tube a bit at the print head, push the filament again into the tube and it started shooting out!
+After more fiddling with the filament, I finally have extruded material!
+I just had to jiggle the feeder tube at the print head, push the filament again into the tube, and it started shooting out!

 ![Filament!](/images/posts/2019-06-02-set-up-ender3/06.jpg)